Project

 what version are you running?

-Updated by Alan - over 14 years ago
+Updated by Alan - about 16 years ago Actions #4

 It is by default root:root, i just changed it to root:users previously to let the other users browse the /home directory.
 This caused the problem somehow.
 Changing back to the default root:root solved ALL problems.
 The chmod 777 was just a workaround, but i agree it is not a good solution.